bharatlearnstocode/reddit-content-popularity-analysis/README.md

 moderation and content popularity.
 </p>
 <p align="justify">
-The main research question in this study was, **Are different content- self generated vs blog links vs news links, popular due to similar influences of user, community, content and time aspects?** We developed models to predict content popularity based on the number of comments it received.
+The main research question in this study was, <b>Are different content- self generated vs blog links vs news links, popular due to similar influences of user, community, content and time aspects?</b> We developed models to predict content popularity based on the number of comments it received.
 We also compared across different content types as to what features influence popularity.